phiroict/kafka-packer-terraform-aws/README.md

 Profit!

-# More details? let's go!:
+# More details? let's go!

 ## What are we building